ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 {caption: "Listing 3-9.
 The script with an arbitrary number of input parameters", line-numbers: true, format: Bash}
 ![`make-backup.sh`](code/BashScripting/make-backup.sh)

 Bash has an alternative variable for `$@`.
 It is called `$*`.
-If you put it in double-quotes, Bash interprets its value as a single word.
+If you put it in double quotes, Bash interprets its value as a single word.
 It interprets the `$@` variable as a set of words in the same case.

 Here is an example to explain the difference between the `$@` and `$*` variables.
 Suppose you call the backup script this way:
 {line-numbers: false, format: Bash}